E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

     RELOC/<RootTag>/<extended_path>/<a_single_file>
     RELOC/<RootTag>/<extended_path>/<a_single_dirname>
 ```
+representing only the `<RootTag>` and `<transfer_path_part>` from the full
+manifest.

-The control script will produce a tar file from this RELOC directory.
+The control script will produce a tar file "DSM_RELOC.tar.gz" from this

-and all content collected to a flat directory for tar-file migration by

-    Relocation_Collection.sh
+RELOC directory.
+The resulting tar file can then be transferred to a new
+file system or site.

+## New Site Deployment

+Briefly, the major steps of new site deployment consist of

 Independently, the deployed elements can be copied to the DataSM repo by

     Gitstore_Common_Elements.sh
     Gitstore_UserOp_Elements.sh

+# IMPORTANT NOTE TO DEVELOPER - MISSING RELOCATION STEP

+A "Step 0" must be described as prerequisite to the DSM Package generation.
+We must run a "smart diff" process, comparing the gitrepo/datasm Tools and
+Resources to the deployed values, reconciling until they match.
+This will
+prevent the "git clone datasm" and its own deployment scripts from writing
+over the late-evolved Relocation-deployed materials.